My Raspberry and Rose Jelly and Cream is a light and refreshing dessert that tastes faintly of Turkish Delight. Plus, it couldn’t be easier to make!

 Raspberry and Rose Jelly and Cream Printable Recipe

-- 1 package raspberry jelly or Jello (to serve 4)
+- 1 package raspberry jelly or Jello (you need a package that will to serve 4)

 - 1 cup fresh raspberries, washed and drained

-- ½ cup double, heavy or whipping cream
+- ½ cup double cream also known as heavy cream, or use whipping cream

 - ½ teaspoon rosewater, divided